Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Notes: Even though it is a remote place, with one road in and one road out, vacationers come year-round.
 Other festivals include a yoga festival, a balloon festival, a mushroom festival, a jazz festival, an orginal thinkers festival and more.
 Telluride Regional Medical Center receives good reviews but is considered too small to meet local needs.
 Discussions about building a new medical facility are ongoing.
 Telluride had been losing population but the trend reversed in 2018 and the population is now more than it was 10 years ago.
 Home prices have increased 17% since last year.
 Celebrities with Telluride homes include Oprah Winfrey, Jerry Seinfeld and Ralph Lauren.

 Recommended as a Retirement Spot?
-Telluride is a fun little town but its remote location, lack of an accredited hospital and population loss should be considered before retiring here.
+Telluride is a fun little town but its remote location and lack of an accredited hospital should be considered before retiring here.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.